FrancescoMar04/Siem-incident-response-lab-wazuh/phases/04-incident-simulation.md

 ## Analysis

-The sequence of events demonstrates a realistic attack pattern:
+The sequence of events demonstrates an attack pattern:

 1. Multiple failed attempts to execute privileged commands
 2. Successful privilege escalation to root